 Red Wings' Christoffer Ehn: Back on NHL roster

-Ehn was called up from AHL Grand Rapids on an emergency basis Saturday.
+Ehn was called up from AHL Grand Rapids on Thursday, Ted Kulfan of The Detroit News reports.

-Anthony Mantha is dealing with an illness, thus necessitating Ehn's call-up to the NHL.
-While Ehn isn't a winger like Mantha, playing down the middle instead, the Wings will likely shuffle the lines around between the entire forward group while stationing Ehn in his usual penalty-killing role.
-The Swede has two goals and five assists through 44 games as a rookie.
+Ehn has a chance to play in the evening's game against the Rangers since the Red Wings are saying that Dylan Larkin (back) will be a no-go.
+The rookie is oriented with the defensive component of the game, as illustrated by the fact that only 36.6 percent of his 5-on-5 shifts have taken place in the attacking zone.

 More News